-Once four members are selected, the Dissertation Committee Form can be submitted to Sarah Kandell-Gritzmaker.
-After it has been signed by the Department Chair, she will forward it to Rackham.
+Once four members are selected, the Dissertation Committee Form can be submitted to the Graduate Student Coordinator, who will submit it to Rackham.
 Rackham rules require that the complete Committee be constituted at least six months prior to the dissertation defense.